norbert-berenyi/norbert-berenyi.github.io/about.md

 ## Current projects

 At the moment I am working at [Gentherm](http://www.gentherm.com/) as a Test Labor trainee, and I am a student at Budapest University of Technology and Economics.
-Other that theese I am working on a site [Movie42Night](http://movie42night.com/), and plenty of other small sites.
+Other than these, I am working on a site [Movie42Night](http://movie42night.com/), and plenty of other small sites.

 ### Movie42Night